 2. Check the Metatags, URLs and h1 titles

 Now you have fixed any glaring problems with your website, it’s also vital that you carry out a thorough check of your Metatags, URLs and h1 titles.
 Metatag descriptions are often overlooked – despite being the text that is visible when users are scrolling through search results, deciding where to go next.
-It’s a valuable window of opportunity to persuade potential customers that your site is the one to visit!
+It’s a valuable window of opportunity to persuade prospects that your site is the one to visit.

 Start with keyword research and match all the core landing pages of your site to one or two keywords.
 Aim to choose different keywords for different web pages as far as possible.
 It’s critical here that you ensure keywords are relevant to that page.
 Aim for keywords with a high search volume (so your page appears in listings for these popular search terms).
 Unless you have a large budget or well-established site, also target keywords that don’t face too much organic competition.

 Metatags don’t appear on your website but will appear beneath your URL in search listings.
 Write clear metatags and ensure they’re relevant to the information found on the page they refer to.

 Write a unique Meta Description for each page.
 These need to read well, to encourage potential users to visit your site.
 It’s best if they include one or two keywords too – this way Google are more likely to show them in the search results, otherwise Google may select a piece of text that appears on your site instead, meaning you risk the description shown being less relevant.

 On computers the first 157 or so characters appear in Google’s results.
 On mobiles, this increases to 170 characters.
 Crucially, Meta Descriptions should make that page sound interesting and informative.

 Write in a style that fits your product and adapt the language accordingly.
 As an example, here are a couple of Metatags we wrote where the language used is adapted to the product being sold: